lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ## Summary

-TODO: fix this In the VIPER architecture, a parent ViewController is responsible for the management of its child ViewControllers.
-There is no need to create router classes other than ViewControllers to route child ViewControllers.
-All of the routing code is placed in the parent, not in the child.
+In the VIPER architecture, a parent ViewController is responsible for the management of its child ViewControllers.
+Router classes are simply ViewControllers that instantiate and manage child ViewControllers.
+Unlike the UIKit architecture, all code related to routing is placed in the parent, not in the child.

+The benefits of using a Router are:

+1. there is less code in each child ViewController, and
+2. each ViewController is independent of its parent and sibling ViewControllers, allowing it to be reused in multiple contexts.
+3. the router is responsible for injection of data when it is not otherwise injected into the UseCase, so the resulting VIP modules are easy to test